Atomic-Molecule/autodriver/README.md

 # Autodriver
 Autodriver is a Windows tool that will assist the end-user with installing drivers on any of their systems.
-Ranging from a custom built PC to laptops individuall, without the worry of any malware, adware, etc.
+Ranging from a custom built PC to laptops individually, without the worry of any malware, adware, etc.

 # Features
 * Automated installation of drivers / software